ska-sa/katgpucbf/doc/benchmarking.rst

    Lower and upper bounds on the ADC sample rate.
 The critical rate will be searched between these two bounds.
 The benchmark will error out if the lower bound fails or the upper bound passes.
+   The lower bound should be set to a rate high enough to ensure that there is at least one chunk sent in the duration of the benchmark.

 .. option:: --oneshot <rate>